wsp-sag/udot_wrangler/docs/index.md

 !!! tip "installing conda?"

     For conda users, apologies that UDOT Wrangler has not yet been published to conda distribution channels.
 You will not be able to install via your common `conda install ...` command.
-But you could use the From Clone option describes in the Installation section below.
+But you could use `pip install ...`.

 ## Installation